cpowell/ruby-entity-component-framework/README.md

     $ java -jar ./ecs_game.jar

 # Further reading about Entity-Component Frameworks

-E-C systems are quite different from Object Oriented Programming, especially if you are already a seasoned OO programmer.
-These resources will help you learn the justifications and benefits of E-C over OO:
+Entity Component systems are quite different from Object Oriented Programming, especially if you are already a seasoned OO programmer.
+These resources will help you learn the justifications and benefits of Entity Component systems versus OO:

 * In [this article](http://humespeaks.tumblr.com/post/21273251357/ludum-dare-dry-run-lessons-learned), scroll down and read the comment that begins with *"Oh man, the Entity Systems question."* Hume tidily articulates the typical problem that OO creates but EC fixes.
 * [This T=Machine blog series](http://t-machine.org/index.php/2007/09/03/entity-systems-are-the-future-of-mmog-development-part-1/) offers a highly detailed and experienced look at the advantages to EC in MMO development.